Lets you specify/view/adjust environment variables.

 Use the Add... and Remove buttons to add or remove items to and from the list.

-Select a variable and press the Change... button if you want to adjust an existing environment variable.
+Select a variable and press the Edit... button if you want to adjust an existing environment variable.

 Local Overrides